Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 ## Key Takeaways
-- `ORDER BY column ASC/DESC` sorts query results.
+- I learned about `ORDER BY column ASC/DESC` sorts query results.
 - Multiple columns can be sorted by separating with commas.
 - `JOIN` combines data from multiple tables based on matching columns.
 - Filtering and sorting together creates clean, readable query results.